OmegaSNESLovingPhoenixes/.github/profile/README.md

 ## Hello there!
-We are Cognition-Dev, the successor to GDCCJ.
+We are Cognition-Dev, the unofficial successor to [GDCCJ.](https://github.com/GDCCJ)

 Our goal is to eliminate censorship in schools worldwide.